HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

 ## Detailed examples

 Suppose we have a dataset `my_data.csv` that is stored in `"project_path"`.
-The structure of the data is such that the fifth column corresponds to the worker identifier and the third column corresponds to the firm identifier.
+The structure of the data is such that the fifth column corresponds to the worker identifier, third column corresponds to the firm identifier, and the fourth column corresponds to the outcome.
 Moreover, we want to store a summary of the results in this location `"project_path/summary.txt"`, and the detailed output (Pii and Bii matrices, stored fixed effects, etc.) here  `"project_path/output.csv"`.

 1. To obtain all three bias-corrected components (variance of worker effects, variance of firm effects, and covariance of worker-firm effects), we only need to type in the terminal